dimanrikalov/selLy/README.md

         2. "listingId"
         3. "userId" Mandatory for veryfing that the user is logged and to know which user listing collection to update

-3. Profile: sub URL: "/profile" (POST request) method: 'POST', credentials 'include', headers: 'Content-Type': 'application/json', body: JSON.stringify(body), The body must include these key-value pairs:
+3. Profile: sub URL: "/profile" (POST request) method: 'POST', credentials 'include', headers: 'Content-Type': 'application/json', body: JSON.stringify(body)

+The body must include these key-value pairs:
     1. "userId" Mandatory for veryfing that the user is logged and to know which user listing collection to